Hassagers Kollegium

 It has 10 small single rooms (12 square meters each) which may only be rented by students from the University of Copenhagen who have passed exams equivalent to two years of study.
 Through the years, about 340 students have lived at the Kollegium.
 The mix of students from different faculties and the fact that only older students are admitted have created a dormitory with a relatively calm atmosphere.

-The Kollegium was founded by Dorthea Hassager in remembrance of her late husband, the priest Carl Hassager, and it was inaugurated on 25 September 1900.
-It is the youngest of the old dormitories of the University of Copenhagen.
+Boye Junge's former country house was listed on the Danish register of protected buildings and places in 1973.
+The new building was listed on the Danish register of protected buildings and places in 2006.